Each lock had a house for the lockkeeper. About 90% of them

 Our friends at lunch in a small pub near the train station.

-Click France2 to continue our trip to
+Click France 2006 #2 to continue our trip to Paris and Amsterdam